junxit/us-congress-bills-115/bill.md

   >   - **(2)** the extent and degree of reclamation using such funds that achieved the priorities described in paragraph (1) or (2) of section 403(a);
   >   - **(3)** the community and economic benefits that are resulting from, or are expected to result from, the use of the funds that achieved the priorities described in paragraph (3) of section 403(a); and
   >   - **(4)** the reduction since the previous report in the inventory referred to in section 403(c).
+  > - **(i)** *Prohibition on certain use of funds* Any State or Indian tribe that uses the funds distributed under this section for purposes other than reclamation or drainage abatement expenditures, as made eligible by section 404, and for the purposes authorized under subsections (f) and (g), shall be barred from receiving any subsequent funding under this section.

 - **(b)** *Clerical amendment* The table of contents in the first section of the Surface Mining Control and Reclamation Act of 1977 is amended by adding at the end of the items relating to title IV the following: